 Deanna Swoboda is the creator and performer of a band recruitment presentation and DVD called “Band Blast Off.”
 She has performed hundreds of concerts and presentations around the US, supporting and enhancing public school music programs.
 As an international clinician, solo performer, and advocate for music education, Dr. Swoboda has presented and performed at prestigious conferences and meetings such as the International Tuba-Euphonium Conferences (ITEC’s), United States Army Band Tuba-Euphonium Conferences, numerous national and regional Music Educator Conventions including Midwest Band and Orchestra Clinic, Texas Music Educator Association, Arizona Music Educator Association, Minnesota Music Educators, Oklahoma Music Educators, Maine Music Educators, Kansas Band Masters, as well as the International Women’s Brass Conference.
 In addition, she has been featured as a guest on the CBS Early Morning Show – with the Dallas Brass, National Public Radio, and BBC radio in London.

-Dr. Swoboda’s recordings include, Deanna’s Wonderland (Summit), Shamanic Journey (Potenza), and Games for Brass (Summit).
-She currently serves as Past President for the International Tuba Euphonium Association and is a Miraphone tuba artist.
+Dr. Swoboda’s recordings include, Deanna’s Wonderland (Summit), Shamanic Journey (Potenza), and Games for Brass (Summit), Table for Three (Potenza), Fanfare and Flourish (Potenza).
+She is a Past President for the International Tuba Euphonium Association and is an Eastman Music Company tuba artist.
 She is a proud Patroness member of Sigma Alpha Iota and a fraternity member of Kappa Kappa Psi.

 Her mentors are Roberts Spevacek, Rex Martin, and Sam Pilafian.